 There is a useful tool on the FAFSA called IRS Data Retrieval, which simplifies the application process for you.
 Follow the instructions on the FAFSA to take advantage of this option.
 You can also view our IRS Data Retrieval Process video to learn how to update your FAFSA using this option.
 We strongly encourage you to take advantage of this option when submitting your FAFSA.

-The Non-Custodial Parent PROFILE is required when your biological parents are divorced, separated, or were never married.
-Complete this requirement as instructed during the CSS PROFILE submission process.
+A CSS Profile is required from both of your biological parents when they are divorced, separated, or were never married.
+Complete this requirement as instructed during the CSS Profile submission process.

 If you are required to send your application to IDOC, you will be emailed by both the Financial Aid Office and the College Board.